AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

-### Launch and shutdown
-1. Initial launch
-   1. Download the jar file and copy it into an empty folder.

----

 ### Adding an internship

 Test case 1: Add a valid internship